aospwhatawurst/aosp_android_device_samsung_exynos9820-common/README.md

-# aosp_android_device_samsung_exynos9820-common
-AOSP Platform tree for the Samsung Exynos 9820
+# LineageOS platform tree for the Samsung Exynos 9820